npeshekncsu/st558-project2/Readme.md

 ### 1.4.1 EDA for countries

-Let’s look at air pollution and weather metrics for different countries across the globe.
+Let’s look at air quality and weather metrics for different countries across the globe.
 Chosen countries: China, USA, Poland, Australia, Norway.